Ovadia Yosef: Meta-halakha: Restoring the past glory

 And I have heard that there are those who claim that since the Chief Rabbis of Tel Aviv-Yafo who preceded me set a custom of ruling with chumra, the custom is not to be changed.
 And it is not true that I have been allowed space to express myself.
-And in any case it is known that the Rabbis who preceded me were subordinate to their Ashkenazi counterparts, the Gaon Rabbi Benzion Uziel Z"l was subordinate to the Gaon Rabbi Avraham Yitzhak Kook Z"l...and the Gaon Rabbi Yaakov Moshe Toledano Z"l in his capacity as Chief Rabbi of Tel Aviv-Yafo could not even raise his head towards his colleague, may he be chosen for a good life, the Gaon Rabbi Isser Yehuda Unterman Shlit"a and to disagree with him on Halakha...But I who am not subordinate, praise be to God, will stand on my guard to Restore past Glory and instruct according to Maran whose instructions we have received.
+And in any case it is known that the Rabbis who preceded me were subordinate to their Ashkenazi counterparts, the Gaon Rabbi Benzion Uziel z"l was subordinate to the Gaon Rabbi Avraham Yitzhak Kook z"l...and the Gaon Rabbi Yaakov Moshe Toledano z"l in his capacity as Chief Rabbi of Tel Aviv-Yafo could not even raise his head towards his colleague, may he be chosen for a good life, the Gaon Rabbi Isser Yehuda Unterman Shlit"a and to disagree with him on halakha...But I who am not subordinate, praise be to God, will stand on my guard to Restore past Glory and instruct according to Maran whose instructions we have received.

 Preference for leniency

 Yosef adopted the Talmudic dictum "The power of leniency is greater".
 Therefore, one of his fundamental principles of halakhic ruling is that lenient rulings should be preferred over chumra.
-Yosef saw this as one of the distinguishing characteristics of the Sephardic approach to Halakha versus the Ashkenazi approach.
-In one ruling, he quoted Rabbi Chaim Joseph David Azulai as saying:
+Yosef saw this as one of the distinguishing characteristics of the Sephardic approach to halakha versus the Ashkenazi approach.
+In one ruling, he quoted Chaim Joseph David Azulai as saying:

-The Sephardim are characterized by the quality of kindness, and therefore are lenient in the Halakha, and the Ashkenazim are characterized by the quality of power, and therefore they rule strictly.
+The Sephardim are characterized by the quality of kindness, and therefore are lenient in the halakha, and the Ashkenazim are characterized by the quality of power, (Note: Referring to the sefirah of Gevurah (strength), also known as Din (strict judgment).) and therefore they rule strictly.